tinymce/tinymce-docs/tinydrive/integrations/dropbox-integration.md

 Here is an interactive example of Dropbox-enabled on {{site.cloudfilemanager}}.

-{% include live-demo.html id="drive-demo-dropbox" %}
+{% include live-demo.html id="drive-standalone-dropbox" type="tinydrive" %}